notalk0/SaveTheHumans/README.md

 # SaveTheHumans

-This project is learning materials.
+This is a learning project.

+Source: O'Reilly Head First C# 3rd Version